-SBSC 224S ~ Archaeology: Map to Museum ~ 4 credits
+SBSC 224S ~ Archaeology: Map to Museum Service Learning ~ 4 credits

 Introduces the methods, principles, and practices of field archaeology using exercises that stress strategy, interpretation, description, information management, archaeological technologies, and the role of scientific inquiry.
-Introduces the handson manufacture and use of stone tools and the interpretation of ancient and modern material cultures.
+Introduces the hands-on manufacture and use of stone tools and the interpretation of ancient and modern material cultures.
 Lab options include onsite field excavations and analysis of Hispanic colonial artifacts at the Old Mission of San Juan Bautista, or a stone tools or "garbology" lab.
-Formerly known as SBSA 224s.